 One of the downsides is because some proxies and load balancers define a limit for HTTP headers.

-Don’t use the token value as query string parameter in GET operations.
+Don’t use the token value as a query string parameter in GET operations.
 This is a security violation, once the token could be accessed in access.log files.